khanhluongds/khanhluongblog2/site/content/products/_index.md

   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
-        KhanhLuongWe sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        KhanhLuong We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current